devdtc/auto-backup/README.md

 # auto-backup
-Simple automatic backup program with encryption written in nodejs using rclone.
+Simple automatic backup program with encryption written in nodejs using gpg and rclone.